 Here are a few ideas of gifts that are suited to individual interests:

-- For a photographer (Which would describe many moms and dads who like to take pictures of their kids!)
-A book of portrait poses, lens cleaner, gift certificate for digital prints.
-I like Shutterfly for their good color correction and also for their reasonably priced photo books.
-I prefer their matte prints, rather than their glossy.
+- For a photographer (This includes parents and grandparents who like to take pictures of their families!)
+A book of portrait poses, lens cleaner, gift certificate for digital prints or photo book.

-- For families Fill a “Game Night” box with new versions of old favorites (like Uno Roboto, Scrabble Deluxe Edition) or one that may be new to you (like possibly Pirateer.)
+- For families Fill a “Game Night” box with new versions of old favorites (like Uno Roboto, Scrabble Deluxe Edition) or one that may be new to you.

 - For a preschool child Decorate a big plastic bin and fill it with “dress up” clothes.
 Fun hats and feather boas are always good.
 Use your imagination.